pli01/k8s-cluster-api-starter/README.md

 # k8s-cluster-api-starter

-Useful steps, configuration and scripts to build kubernetes images and deploy cluster-api clusters on openstack or outscale
+To build kubernetes images and deploy cluster-api clusters on Openstack cloud or Outscale cloud Useful helm-charts configuration files and build scripts

 For more details see the directories
+- helm-charts directory allow to manages the lifecycle of a Kubernetes clusters on different cloud using Cluster API.
+- build directory allow to build kubernetes node images on different cloud

 Tested on:
 - openstack

-Todo:
-- outscale
+- outscale (in progress)

 ## Documentation reference: